micahshute/micahshute.github.io/_posts/2018-09-08-developing_style_long_un_expected_party_decorations.markdown

     end

-So now, we can make our ice cream!
+So now we can make our ice cream!

     my_snack = IceCream.new
     my_snack = WithJimmies.new(my_snack)